-Village Board Meeting first Monday of the month at 6pm at the Gays Mills Community Commerce Building
+Gays Mills Village Board Meets the first Monday of each month at 6pm, In the Village board room at the Community Commerce Building 16381 State Hwy 131, Gays Mills, WI 54631

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).